baobabKoodaa/blog/content/posts/2020-12-17--trump-biden-betting-markets/index.md

     >
 </re-img>

-If you were following the 2020 U.S. presidential election, you might remember the barrage of "experts" offering predictions on the outcome of the election on every news network and in every newspaper.
+If you were following the 2020 U.S. presidential election, you might remember the barrage of ''experts'' offering predictions on the outcome of the election on every news network and in every newspaper.
 Every now and then somebody would come in and say: